-- 1. The student can invite a second faculty member to join. - 2.
-Before the meeting the student sends an updated C.V. to the End-of-Year faculty with a copy to the Academic Program Coordinator or upload to GradCentral.
-The C.V. cites works produced, papers presented, awards, grants, service, and the like, as well as a brief bulleted list of additional items such as: - a.
+- 1. The student can invite additional faculty member(s) to join. - 2.
+Before the meeting the student sends the Annual Review Form (CV optional) to the faculty or upload to GradCentral.
+On the Review Form, the student cites works produced, papers presented, awards, grants, service, etc. during the calendar year, as well as a brief bulleted list of additional items such as: - a.
 Course work - b.
 Professional development - c.
 Grants or other that were submitted but not awarded - d.
 Upcoming activities - e.
 Other information - 3.
 If a faculty advisor has concerns about progress or any other issues, they come to GSC for next steps.